-The purpose of resident development plans is to modify the design and conduct of the program to address each resident's unique learning needs.
+The purpose of resident development plans is to modify the design and conduct of the program to address each resident's unique learning needs and interests.

-Development plans also provide a tool for monitoring, tracking, and communicating about residents' overall progress throughout the residency, and adjustments made.
+Development plans also provide a tool for monitoring, tracking, and communicating about residents' overall progress throughout the residency, and adjustments made to meet their learning needs.
 The program's residency advisory committee meets at least quarterly to discuss overall progress by residents and agree to development plan adjustments needed for residents.
 Adjustments are reflected in the quarterly updates to the plan.